IPAM: IP Address Management

 In the Manage addresses and Addresses view views, Filter options option, you may sort by IP addresses, Hostname and by the last time they were checked.

-- You can also display only IP addresses that you checked as managed.
+- You may also display only IP addresses that you checked as managed.

 Subnet Calculator